DahianaMC/Kickstarter-Analysis/README.md

 • Evaluate the pledges with goals to give an idea where you can increase the goals and where you need to decrease those.

-• Make a relation between successful goals and backers could give an idea where people is more willing to put donations.
+• Making a relation between successful goals and backers could give an idea where people is more willing to put donations.

 Limitations of the data base:
 ---